Connect with us

 Tantum Collins, CC BY-ND

 One way is by enhancing voter representation.
-By capturing the nuances of each individual’s political preferences in a way that traditional voting systems can’t, this system could to policies that better reflect the desires of the electorate.
+By capturing the nuances of each individual’s political preferences in a way that traditional voting systems can’t, this system could lead to policies that better reflect the desires of the electorate.
 For example, you could have an AI device in your pocket – your future phone, for instance – that knows your views and wishes and continually votes in your name on an otherwise overwhelming number of issues large and small.

 Combined with AI systems that personalize political education, it could encourage more people to participate in the democratic process and increase political engagement.
 And it could eliminate the problems stemming from elected representatives who reflect only the views of the majority that elected them – and sometimes not even them.